 How your mattress wears is highly dependent on you.
 Someone who weighs 200 to 300 pounds or more will wear out a mattress at a faster rate than a 100 pound person.
 A mattress that is slept on every night will lose comfort far quicker than the mattress in the guest room that is only used a couple of times a year.

-Your preferences can also change as you age, and you may find that your mattress is now too soft or too firm for your liking.
+- Preference changes with age – you may find that your mattress is now too soft or too firm for your liking.

-The bottom line is that if your bed is no longer comfortable, it’s time for a new mattress!
+If your bed is no longer comfortable, it’s time for a new mattress!
 A $600 mattress used for five years costs only $0.33 a night!

 MasterBedroom offers a great selection of mattresses from top manufacturers such as Sealy, Sealy Posturepedic, Tempur-Pedic, Springwall, Chiropractic, Stearns & Foster and Galaxy Bedding.
 Their showroom has lots of mattresses on display for you to try out and their friendly and knowledgeable staff are always there to help.